 Source: craziestplantlady on Instagram

 Able to reach heights of 20-30 feet, it rarely gets that big indoors.
-This palm is exceptionally drought tolerant and will thrive on some neglect.
+Not to mention, this palm is exceptionally drought tolerant and will thrive on some neglect.

 Light Requirements